How Your Job Plays A Role In Binge Drinking, Alcohol Abuse, and Functional Alcoholism

-Some people make no effort to hide their drinking from friends and family, others are accustomed to hiding their problematic behaviors every day, and several others do not realize they have alcohol dependency issues.
+Some people make no effort to hide their drinking from friends and family; others are accustomed to hiding their problematic behaviors every day.
+Still, others don’t realize they have an alcohol dependency issue.

-Part of the reason for this lack of awareness is the concept of “high-functioning alcoholism.”
+Part of the reason for their lack of awareness is the concept of “high-functioning alcoholism.”
 This term describes a person who drinks excessively without allowing the drinking to interfere with daily life and work, at least at first.

 The Cycle of Alcohol Dependency

-For example, a person with a stressful but lucrative job may push himself or herself incredibly hard through the work week and then blow off steam by drinking excessively on the weekends.
+For example, a person with a stressful but lucrative job may push himself or herself incredibly hard through the workweek and then blow off steam by drinking excessively on the weekends.

-The person may be able to maintain productivity at work and have fun within social encounters, but every alcohol habit inevitably worsens.
-Eventually, this person would not be able to maintain the same routine and would start drinking more.
+The person may maintain productivity at work and have fun within social encounters, but every alcohol habit inevitably worsens.
+Eventually, they will not be able to maintain the same routine and would start drinking more.

 Some people manage to maintain more extreme cycles, such as coming home and drinking to excess after work until late at night.
 They wake up with perhaps a few hangover symptoms and then do it over and over again.

-While some high-functioning alcoholics develop cycles of addiction based on a sense of reward, others use alcohol to manage the stress they experience at work.
+While some high-functioning alcoholics develop addiction cycles based on a sense of reward, others use alcohol to manage the stress they experience at work.

 Individuals at risk include:

-- Police officers
+- police officers

-- Others in highly demanding positions
+- anyone in highly demanding positions

 Self-medicating with alcohol can also worsen some mental health conditions.
-A person who experiences trauma or witnesses traumatic events needs proper psychological care and therapy to recover.
+A person who experiences trauma or witnessed traumatic events needs proper psychological care and therapy to recover.

 Regardless of why a person decides to self-medicate, the results will be the same.
-Chemical dependency takes time to form in the body, so most people who develop alcohol dependency do not realize a problem exists until the dependency reaches a critical level.
+Chemical dependency takes time to form in the body, so most people who develop alcohol dependency do not realize a problem exists until the dependence reaches a critical level.